jaden688/jl-engine-vrp/README.md

 The system listens locally and can handle direct system operations based on input.

 Important Note
 This project runs with unrestricted access to the local machine.
-Use only on isolated or test systems,because we have to say it.
-Review all code before execution because the engine wont.

-Plain technical description.
-No backstory, no character names, no example dialogues.
-Let me know if you want adjustments to length, emphasis, or structure.
+Use caution.